ucdavis-bioinformatics-training/2017-September-Microbial-Community-Analysis-Workshop/wednesday/command-line-intro.md

 ![filesystem-example](filesystem.png)

 The top level, right at the root of the tree, is called the "root" directory, specified by '/' ... which is also the divider for directory addresses, or "paths."
-(Note that there's a directory named "root" just under the filesystem root ... this is for the "root user" or "superuser" ... but here we're talking about the true filesystem root, '/').
+(Note that there's also often a directory named "root" just under the filesystem root ... this is for the "root user" or "superuser" ... but here we're talking about the true filesystem root, '/').
 We move around using the "change directory" command, 'cd':

-    cd  # no effect? that's because by itself it sends you home (to ~) cd /  # go to root of tree's root system cd home  # go to where everyone's homes are pwd
+    cd  # no effect? that's because by itself it sends you home (to ~, or /home/class10/ if you're class10) cd /  # go to root of tree's root system cd home  # go to where everyone's homes are pwd